 This scheme promoted by the Friends is the latest addition to the site.
 A partnership application between the Friends and the Borough Council to Waste Recycling Environmental (WREN) resulted in a funding award of £10,100.
 This, in addition to fund raising activities by the Friends generated a budget of £13,800.
-Summer 2019 saw the completion of the project with local company Caunton Engineering installing the 2 winding wheels as an "in kind" contribution to the project.
-They had been storing the wheels on their premises for many years.
+To date the bases for the winding wheels have been installed.
+Summer 2019 will see local company Caunton Engineering install the 2 winding wheels as an "in kind" contribution to the project.
+They have been storing the wheels on their premises for many years.

-The 5.4m diameter pit-head shaft winding wheel has been mounted in two halves as robust easels for displays of community art work.
+The 5.4m diameter pit-head shaft winding wheel will be mounted in two halves as robust easels for displays of community art work.
 Some displays will be just for a day using fabric, canvas, ceramic, stone, wood or metal based creations.
 Other more robust metal, stone and timber works will be able to be welded or bolted to the structures.
 The wheels' silhouette will be a poignant reminder of the sites industrial history, whilst clearly demonstrating the determination of the community to progress with a positive attitude to learning new skills.
 The scheme also includes seating which was installed in Summer 2018.
 See Appendix 14.

 The new picnic tables were used as the location to celebrate 10 years of Green Flag at Colliers Wood.
-Unfortunately, due to COVID-19 the wheels have not yet been used for a community art project.